joelparkerhenderson/navatrack/doc/seeds/index.md

 level_$1: """
 ```

-Search for roles that require this skill; each one is a markdown list item link:
+Search for roles that require this trait; each one is a markdown list item link:

 ```regex-search
 ^- \[(.*?)\]\((.*?)\)